jonathanconway/conwy/articles/visualising-execution-flows/visualising-execution-flows.md

 Anyone who has spent some time developing software knows writing new code is but a small part of the job.
 At least as big, perhaps bigger, is **understanding the existing code**.
 And that includes understanding the **runtime behaviour** of that code!

-I often found myself having to understand a complex execution, entailing many function calls being made and many data types being passed and returned.
-In order to understand the behaviour of the code, I needed to see the whole flow together at once so I could reason about it.
-I needed to somehow visualise it, e.g. by listing it out the function calls in a text editor.
+I often found myself having to understand a complex cluster of code modules, entailing many function calls being made and many data types being passed and returned.

+To properly understand the behaviour of the code, I needed to see a whole flow together at once so I could reason about it.
+I needed to somehow visualise it, e.g. by listing out the function calls in a text editor or maybe drawing a diagram on a piece of paper or in a diagramming application.

-In this article I want to share with you my current technique for visualising execution flow, based on the aforementiond experience.
-I have been developing a format for describing execution flows.
-Additionally, the format can be instantly converted into a flowchart using a tool called Mermaid.
+After doing this quite a few times, I have started to evolve a more consistent and powerful format, one which is text-based (and so, easy to work on in a standard text editor) but can also be converted to a visual flowchart using a tool called Mermaid.

+In this article I want to describe this format and the reasoning behind it.

-Execution flow descriptions could be used to help understand an existing code-base, troubleshoot bugs, communicate about the code to other team members and for solution design.
+Execution flow notations can be useful in understanding an existing code-base, troubleshooting bugs, communicating with other team members and for solution design.

 But first some background...